 Your personal statement is a very important part of your graduate and/or professional school application.
-This should give the reader insight into who you are, why you are interested in a specific program, and what goals you hope to attain.
-You will need to write, get feedback, and revise, so give yourself plenty of time.
+The statement should give the reader insight into who you are, why you are interested in a specific program, and what goals you hope to attain.
+You will need to write, get feedback, and revise your statement, so give yourself plenty of time.

 The personal statement plays a significant role in determining who gets an interview but keep in mind that it will only be given about 5 minutes of an admissions officer's attention!
-That being said, your personal statement needs to...
+Sometimes the statement is "the interview".
+With that being said, your personal statement needs to...

-- show aspects of yourself that will not be developed in other areas of your application
+- show aspects of yourself not otherwise developed in other areas of your application

 - serve as your pitch for what makes you an ideal applicant

 Types of Personal Statements

 These are two types of personal statement prompts:

 - One that is general and comprehensive.
 This type of essay is usually for Medical or Law School.
 For example, "Write a personal statement describing your experiences and goals."

 - A response to specific questions.
 This type of essay is usually for business and graduate school.
 For example, "Explain why this program is a best fit for you" or "Tell us about an accomplishment that is important to you."